unshiftio/beacons/README.md

   headers are not needed and only add pointless bandwidth to these micro requests.

+Once the `beacon` specification lands in the browsers we will start supporting it transparently.
+See http://w3c.github.io/beacon/ for the current working draft.

 ## Installation

 This module is only written for browser usage and assumes that a node.js module